Ranked 41st in Regional Universities (South) by U.S. News & World Report

 33 percent of students are "Federal Pell Grant-eligible," which means the College is assisting those students with the greatest need

-The Thomas More Trust offers grants and tuition assistance, including the Parochial Promise which is offered to Catholic High School graduates who meet the general admissions requirements and is valued at $13,000 per year.
+The Thomas More Trust offers grants and tuition assistance, including the Parochial Promise valued at $13,000 and offered to Catholic High School graduates who meet admission requirements.

 The Fund for Thomas More College is a vital resource for funding student scholarships